tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/MVC/Plugins.md

-# Asp.Net Core Plugins with Views, Javascript and CSS
+﻿# Asp.Net Core Plugins with Views, Javascript and CSS

 > This text is part of a group of texts describing [Asp.Net Core](../Index.md).

 A [Plugin](https://en.wikipedia.org/wiki/Plug-in_(computing)) is a software module, external to an application and **dynamically loadable**.
 A plugin adds or extends the functionality of an application, without requiring an application rebuild.

-Asp.Net Core offers [Razor Class Library](https://learn.microsoft.com/en-us/aspnet/core/razor-pages/ui-class) template project, which may contain Views, Controllers and static files, such as Javascript and CSS, as a type of a resusable application component.
+Asp.Net Core offers the [Razor Class Library](https://learn.microsoft.com/en-us/aspnet/core/razor-pages/ui-class) template project, which may contain Views, Controllers and static files, such as Javascript and CSS.
+A `Razor Class Library` is a type of a resusable application component.

 But Razor Class Libraries are not designed to be dynamically loadable.

 This text describes a way to have dynamically loadable external class libraries containing Views, Controllers and static files, such as Javascript and CSS, as plugins to an Asp.Net Core MVC application.